Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 When is it ordered?

-A health practitioner may order blood cultures when a person has signs and symptoms of sepsis, which indicates that bacteria, fungi, or their toxic by-products are causing harm in the body.
+A healthcare practitioner may order blood cultures when a person has signs and symptoms of sepsis, which indicates that bacteria, fungi, or their toxic by-products are causing harm in the body.
 A person with sepsis may have:

 - Chills, fever